sr99622/Cayenue/README.md

 The software can operate in three modes, Stand-Alone, Server and Client.
 Stand-Alone mode is based on legacy configurations and might be considered obsolete.
 Server mode is recommended, even if there is only one computer being used to view camera streams on the network.
 Server mode includes a Proxy server (Media MTX) that will provide a buffer between the camera stream and the Server.
 This has beneficial effects for stability.
 However, some cameras may not conform properly to RTSP standards expected by the Proxy, in which case Stand-Alone mode may provide better results.
 Client mode requires a Server and can be installed and used by a number of computers limited by the network constraints of the installation.

 Operating a Server with dual network interface ports provides the opportunity for subnet isolation of cameras.
 There are many benefits to this configuration, not the least being enhanced network security that prevents camera network communication with the internet at large, or the internal network.
 Non-compliant protocol implementations by cameras also present a stability threat that isolation can prevent.
+If the hardware under consideration for the Server only has one ethernet network interface, a dongle can be used to connect a second ethernet cable, although dongled connections can be expected to have lower bandwidth.

 <image src="https://github.com/sr99622/Cayenue/blob/main/assets/images/net_config.png?raw=true" width="600">